 - Immersion students achieve as well as, or better than, non-immersion peers on tests administered in English that measure verbal and math skills; and,

 - Many large worldwide companies are actively seeking employees who can communicate with ease in at least two languages.

-OCS offers Spanish immersion programs at five elementary schools, and two middle-schools.
+OCS offers Spanish immersion programs at three elementary schools:

 Elementary Spanish Immersion Programs:

 - Clyde Erwin Elementary Magnet School of International Studies & Cultural Arts